 - A parent’s lifestyle and parenting history

-- Anything that will stop a parent spending time with their children
+- Anything that will stop a parent from spending time with their children

 - Whether the parents can communicate effectively